viewstools/docs/DevEnvironmentSetup.md

 4. Run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 5. Run `brew install yarn --without-node`
 6. Run `brew install git`
+7. Install Create React App for web `sudo npm install --global create-react-app`
+8. Install Create React App for native platforms (iOS, Android) `sudo npm install --global create-react-native-app`

 ### I don't have a project created yet:

-1. Install Create React App for web `npm install --global create-react-app` 1a.
-If you need to run it as an administrator `sudo npm install --global create-react-app`
-2. Install Create React App for native platforms (iOS, Android) `npm install --global create-react-native-app` 2a.
-If you need to run it as an administrator `sudo npm install --global create-react-native-app`
-3. Install Views `npm install --global @viewstools/use` 3a.
-If you need to run it as an administrator `sudo npm install --global @viewstools/use`
+1. If you need to run it as an administrator `sudo npm install --global @viewstools/use`
-4. Create your React web(DOM) project `create-react-app my-app` or React Native project `create-react-app my-app`
+2. Create your React web(DOM) project `create-react-app my-app` or React Native project `create-react-app my-app`
-5. Go to the project directory, type `cd` (with space after cd) and drag project folder on the terminal window
+3. Go to the project directory, type `cd` (with space after cd) and drag project folder on the terminal window
-6. Run `use-views` to enable Views on your project
+4. Run `use-views` to enable Views on your project
-7. Ensure all dependencies are installed `yarn`
+5. Ensure all dependencies are installed `yarn`
-8. To start the project run `yarn start` - if it's a web project it will open in the browser if it's a native project it will open iOS simulator
+6. To start the project run `yarn start` - if it's a web project it will open in the browser if it's a native project it will open iOS simulator

 ## If you working on a React Native project only (iOS, Android) you need to also